About Melkbosstrand Beach

 With the massive Development or expansion taking place on the Cape West Coast, the once quiet area of Melkbosstrand has become a very popular beach destination.
 It is used all year round by residents of the surrounding suburbs and by both local and international holiday makers.

 Melkbosstrand Beach offers very protected swimming due to the little bay being protected by a rocky outcrop to the south known as Melkbos Point.
 Life Guards are on duty most of the time, with a Life Guard station and Cafe located mid-way along the beach front.

 Public parking is available in 2 smallish lots, on either side of the NSRI Station with additional parking available on the roadside.
+A 3rd small parking bay is found further up Beach Road opposite “Slabbert se Klippe” (see below).
 Parking during busy times can be problematic, so be patient and don’t park in no-parking zones as the risk of traffic fines is high.

 The waves are relatively small and this is one of the few places on the West Coast where it is easy to get through the surf safely.
 A slipway for launching ski-boats and other small craft is located on the northern edge of Melkbos Point.

 Due to the safe swimming conditions, the clean, flat sandy beach and the expansive green lawns that Melkbos Beach (As it’s known by the English speaking) has to offer, it is exceptionally popular with families and water sports enthusiasts.